Greece, a mythic land where ancient roots inform the modern world.

 Dodecanese Islands Yacht Charter

-The Dodecanese Islands are located in the southeast part of the Aegean, near Turkey, and present an enchanting exploration of the ancient, the historic and the contemporary culture.
-Olive groves and fig trees enrich the landscape, ancient sites absorb the imagination, and excellent restaurants, shops, galleries and vivacious nightlife provide the most alluring shore excursions.
+The Dodecanese Islands are located in the southeast part of the Aegean, near Turkey.
+They offer an enchanting exploration of the ancient, the historic and the contemporary culture.
+Olive groves and fig trees enrich the landscape.
+Ancient sites absorb the imagination.
+Excellent restaurants, shops, galleries and a vivacious nightlife provide the most alluring shore excursions.

 The Dodecanese include 12 larger islands plus 150 smaller islands, of which only 26 are inhabited.
 The most historically important and well-known are Rhodes, Patmos and Kos.
 The other nine are; Astpalea, Kalimnos, Karpathos, Kasos, Leros, Nisyros, Symi, Tilos and Kastellorizo.

 On a private yacht charter your customized itinerary in the Dodecanese can include secluded or popular beaches, World Heritage sites, archeological dives, fine dining, museums, boutiques, galleries and dazzling night life.

 Most international flights arrive in Athens; if at all posible, plan to spend at least a day to explore this sophisticated city!
 Contact us for further information about favorite yachting destinations, specific island itineraries, and a comprehensive selection of luxury charter yachts.